 Located in Southern France, Provence enjoys a peaceful, crowd-less winter season with temperature ranging around 14 degrees.
 This means you can enjoy a cozy time on your French vacation without worrying about massive tourist crowd around.
 The buzzing Christmas market will have you in the best of your moods!
 Provence is a lovely pick if you’re looking forward to further head to Nice and Marseilles.
 This is one of the ideal places visit in the South of France in winter.

-14. Bloise – Gothic city near Loire River
+14. Bloise – The Gothic City

 Bloise is a hillside city sitting proudly on the banks of River Loire.
 This place has a late Gothic vibe with with old cathedral and cobbled streets.
 The royal palace – Chateau Royal de Bloise has beautifully ornated chambers, paintings and sculptures from the 16th to 19th century.
 The city is a perfect go – to during winters when the windy atmosphere highlights the city giving it an antique feel.
 Gazing at the slow flowing river, standing on the bridge creates a romantic moment for you and your loved one.

-15. Beaune – A walled town in Burgundy
+15. Beaune – A Walled Town In Burgundy

 Beaune is a walled town in the heart of the Burgundy wine-making region in France.
 This place is best to be visited in the winters as it has many good cosy restaurants.
 Its the perfect time of the year to warm-up and enjoy with France’s finest red wines and hot dishes like Beef Bourginon and Coq au Vin.
 Also visit the architecturally astonishing Hotel-Dieu.